TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/03_lesson/lesson.md

 	>>> n = 17
 	>>> pi = 3.1415926535897932
 	```
-		1. ask the students what they think the assignment operator is.
+		1. Ask the students what they think the assignment operator is.
 What are the variables, what are the values?
-		2. assignments work from right to left. so item on the right is assigned to item on the left.
+		2. Assignments work from right to left, so the item on the right is assigned to the item on the left.
 3. Debrief
 	1. Talk about the difference between interactive and script mode.
 Why might you want to use the interpreted mode (can be faster to debug a single line and make sure it works)
 	2. Talk about differences between SNAP! and Python for declaring variables.